vennelakodali/work-order-timeline/README.md

 - Form validation is in place, with an error message, no extensive UI styling for errors.
 - The Sketch design shows the form field order as: Work Order Name, Status, End date, Start date (end date appears before start date).
 This was followed to match the design, even though the spec document lists them in a different order.
 - The sketch design shows 'hour' granularity in the timescale as opposed to the design doc.
 I decided to match the skectch design.
+- No localization added (except for date picker), all strings are hardcoded

 ## AI Prompts